wojtekgoo/wojtekgoo.github.io/_posts/2021-04-10-HEVD_Stack_Overflow.md

 ## HEVD

 This series will be about exploitation of the [Hacksys Extreme Vulnerable Driver](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver).
-This is a wonderful piece of software with intentional bugs in it, created for those like me who are just starting out in Ring 0 exploitation. <br>There are multiple good pages out there explaining various HEVD vulnerabilities, so almost nothing I create in this blog will be new.
+This is a wonderful piece of software with intentional bugs in it, created for those like me who are just starting out in Ring 0 exploitation. <br>There are multiple good articles out there explaining various HEVD vulnerabilities, so almost nothing I create in this blog will be new.
 However, I noticed that for every exploit I had to combine many different resources to really understand what the vulnerability is about and how to use it, as I could never find a single page that would do the job.
-Hence,

-**This series will be light on tangential information such as:**
-+ how drivers work, the different types, communication between userland, the kernel, and drivers, etc
+Hence I decided to describe it once again for my own reference.

+**I will not explain:**
-+ how to install HEVD,
++ how to install HEVD
 + how to set up a lab environment
-+ shellcode analysis

-The reason for this is simple, the other blog posts do a much better job detailing this information than I could ever hope to.
-It feels silly writing this blog series in the first place knowing that there are far superior posts out there; I will not make it even more silly by shoddily explaining these things at a high-level in poorer fashion than those aforementioned posts.
-Those authors have way more experience than I do and far superior knowledge, I will let them do the explaining. :)

-This post/series will instead focus on my experience trying to craft the actual exploits.
+It is not interesting for me and